FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/configuring_android/Configuring-Your-Android-Devices.rst

 NOTE: it will take an estimated 2.5 minutes per phone to complete this task.
-Also note that the screens displayed on your Android devices might differ slightly from the images contained in this wiki.
+Also note that the screens displayed on your Android devices might differ slightly from the images contained in this document.

 .. |airplane1| image:: images/AirplaneStep1.jpg
 .. |airplane2| image:: images/AirplaneStep2.jpg